SciPy#

 Many methods exist for integrating ordinary differential equations.
 Most will want you to write your ODEs as a system of first order equations.

-This system of ODEs is the Lorenz system:
+This system of ODEs for the Lorenz system is:

 \[\frac{dx}{dt} = \sigma (y - x)\]